AusDTO/bosh-deployments/concourse/README.md

 ```

 #### network location
 The default deployment manifest deploys to a subnet called `default`.
 This is unlikely to be where you want this to run real deployments.
-The [networking.yml](operators/networking.yml) file provides the ability adjust the subnet details for the deployment.
+The [networking.yml](operators/networking.yml) file provides the ability to adjust the subnet details for the deployment.
 Below is an example:

 ```bash
 bosh deploy -n -d concourse concourse.yml \